There are many watersheds in Steuben County! Use the drop-down menu on the top of the screen to explore them all.

 Encourage local government officials to develop construction erosion and sediment control ordinances in your community.

-Have your septic system inspected and pumped, at a minimum every three to five years, so that it operates properly.
+Have your septic system inspected and pumped a minimum of every three to five years so that it operates properly.

 Purchase household detergents and cleaners that are low in phosphorous to reduce the amount of nutrients discharged into our lakes, streams and coastal waters.